harshitpaunikar1/Project-12/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — the output formatting looked messy when printed, so added a cleaner display block.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2021-03-02 - Day 3: Cleaning pass

+- Task summary: Noticed something off from this morning — added one more evaluation metric that felt missing from the earlier comparison.
+- Deliverable: Wrapped it up properly this time.